-Dean, Office of the Graduate School
+Associate Provost and Dean, Office of the Graduate School

 Dr. Lacey earned his PhD in Marketing at the University of Alabama in 2003 and taught at the University of New Orleans prior to joining Xavier in 2011.
 Dr. Lacey has taught undergraduate, MBA, and Executive MBA courses, primarily focusing in the areas of Marketing Strategy, Business Ethics, and Services Marketing.
 He has taught at the University of Innsbruck in Austria, most recently in 2016.
 He also taught in San Juan, Puerto Rico as part of an Executive MBA program for five years.
 Since 2015, Dr. Lacey has participated in faculty education travel abroad programs and international conferences around the world, including in The United Kingdom, France, Austria, The Czech Republic, Canada, Japan, Thailand, and Singapore.

 Dr. Lacey has published more than 30 articles in double-blind peer-reviewed academic journals, including the Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Business Ethics, Journal of Advertising Research, Journal of Interactive Marketing, Marketing Letters, Journal of Business Research, Journal of Marketing Theory & Practice, Journal of Business and Industrial Marketing, Journal of Marketing Services, and European Journal of Marketing.
 In addition, he has contributed to three books, including the Handbook on Research in Relationship Marketing.